 Diabetes and exercise

 Join us for a *free* lunchtime chat about diabetes and exercise.
-Sign up below and we’ll send you the Zoom link the day before.
+Here’s the video, in case you missed it:

 About Nicholas Caracandas